Pensioners’ economic wellbeing

 Pensioners’ risk of poverty often inherited from time before retirement

-The risk of poverty increases slightly, but not significantly, during the first ten years of retirement.
+For pensioners, the risk of poverty is somewhat but not significantly more common over the first ten years in retirement.
 Income changes relatively little during retirement.
-Many pensioners at risk of poverty are living on a meagre income already before retirement.
+Many pensioners at risk of poverty are already living on a meagre income before retirement.

-Long-term risk of poverty (two out of three years of risk of poverty) is more common among people aged over 75 years.
-In particular older women risk poverty for a long time.
+Long-term risk of poverty (being at risk of poverty in two out of three years) is more common among people aged over 75.
+Older women, in particular, are at risk of poverty for extended periods.

 Publications:

 - Rantala et al. 2017.
-The economic welfare of disability pensioners’ in the 2000s (Julkari, summary in English)
+The economic welfare of disability pensioners’ in the 2000s (Summary in English; Julkari)

 Pensioners less likely to have serious income problems